 - CAOCs: both the CAOC in Spain and in Germany are composed of two parts.
 One part is a Static Air Defence Centre (SADC) responsible for air policing and the other, a Deployable Air Operations Centre (D-AOC), which supports operations.
 The D-AOC is an element focused on the production of combat plans and the conduct of combat operations.
-It has no territorial responsibilities assigned during peacetime, but supplements the HQ AIRCOM when required.
+It has no territorial responsibilities assigned during peacetime, but supplements HQ AIRCOM when required.

 - DACCC: this entity based in Italy consists of three elements.
-Firstly, a DARS or Deployable Air Control Centre + Recognized Air Picture Production Centre + Sensor Fusion Post.
+Firstly, a Deployable Air Control Centre + Recognized Air Picture Production Centre + Sensor Fusion Post (DARS).
 The DARS is responsible for the control of air missions including surface-to-air missiles, air traffic management and control, area air surveillance and production of a recognised air picture and other tactical control functions; secondly, a D-AOC, which has the same role as a CAOC; and thirdly, a Deployable Sensors Section, which provides both air defence radar and passive electronic support measures tracker capabilities that are deployable.

 Communication and information systems

 Communication and information systems (CIS) consists of two entities: deployable CIS capabilities and static CIS capabilities.